jigonzal/LineSeeker/README.md

 TODO:
 - As of now the clustering algorithm is tuned to work with pixel ~1/5 of the beam size and channel width of around 1/3 to 1/5 of the minimum line width.
 In the future I will generalize the parameters for DBSCAN (eps=10, min_samples=1,leaf_size=30) or leave them as required parameters.

+Update: I have modified the code so the eps parameter is equal to bmaj/PixelSize.